projectzuge/Zuge/README.md

 ### Frontpage:

+Frontpage on the computer:
 ![Wide screen](https://github.com/projectzuge/Zuge/assets/153619765/be8b51ad-2270-4005-bedd-361106f90813)

-Frontpage on the computer
+Frontpage on the phone, dropdown menu opened:
 ![Phone screen](https://github.com/projectzuge/Zuge/assets/153619765/38c82215-61fa-4aaf-a298-92d1cf408e80)

-Frontpage on the phone, dropdown menu opened
+### Responsiveness:

+All the components are responsive from a screen width of 320 pixels upwards.

 ### Payment page